mwladyka126/bazar/README.md

 ### Short description:

-- `group project` of 7 developers under supervison of the project manager,
+- `group project` of 7 developers under supervision of the project manager,
 - Work organised in `kanban` system, using `Jira`, including dailies, weeklies and mutual code review,
 - created with `React`,
 - using `Redux` for managing the app state and `React-Router` for routing,